RISCVtestbed/riscvtestbed.github.io/_community/workshops/isc25-workshop.md

 **_Presenter: Luís Crespo_**

 As processor speeds continue to outpace memory access times, memory latency remains a critical bottleneck in modern computing systems.
 Addressing this challenge requires effective memory access optimizations, such as data prefetching, which can anticipate memory requests and reduce stalls.
 Meanwhile, RISC-V has emerged as a compelling open-source alternative to proprietary ISAs with increasing adoption in domains ranging from embedded systems to high-performance computing.
 However, as RISC-V systems scale in complexity, there is a growing need for accurate and efficient performance modeling to guide architectural optimizations.
 Accordingly, this paper enhances the RISC-V Olympia trace-based performance simulator by extending it to support prefetching mechanisms.
 Additional contributions include modifications to the Spike simulator and the development of a complementary parser for generating an open-source simulation trace format.
 The effectiveness of these prefetching strategies is evaluated, demonstrating their potential to reduce memory access latency and enhance RISC-V system performance.

+### Exploring Fast Fourier Transforms on the Tenstorrent Wormhole

+**_Presenter: Jake Davies_**

+Whilst numerous areas of computing have adopted the RISC-V Instruction Set Architecture (ISA) wholesale in recent years, it is yet to become widespread in HPC.
+RISC-V accelerators offer a compelling option where the HPC community can benefit from the specialisation offered by the open nature of the standard but without the extensive ecosystem changes required when adopting RISC-V CPUs.
+In this paper and talk we explore porting the Cooley–Tukey Fast Fourier Transform (FFT) algorithm to the Tenstorrent Wormhole PCIe RISC-V based accelerator.
+Built upon Tenstorrent's Tensix architecture, this technology decouples the movement of data from compute, potentially offering increased control to the programmer.
+Exploring different optimisation techniques to address the bottlenecks inherent in data movement, we demonstrate that for a 2D FFT whilst the Wormhole n300 is slower than a server-grade 24-core Xeon Platinum CPU, the Wormhole draws around 8 times less power and consumes around 2.8 times less energy than the CPU when computing the Fourier transform.

 ### Streamlining Fedora Linux Distributions for RISC-V: A Scalable and Automated Approach